jleach/platform-services-status-page-notifications/README.md

 - Add a file to the `notifications` folder in the format:
   - Filename: `MM-DD-YY-HHMM.md`
   - Content: The relevant notification content

+# Webhook Configuration
+A webhook should be configured on this repo once it's obtained from the Pipeline style BuildConfig in the OpenShift `tools` namespace.